Skip to main content

 To explain this clearly, we use the IAP2 Spectrum of Public Participation, which outlines five distinct levels of influence.
 These levels show how Council will involve the community in each project, and how that involvement may change across different stages of the project.

-Council’s application of the IAP2 Spectrum is presented in the following tables, in a detailed (Table 1) and summarised (Table 2) format.
+Council’s application of the IAP2 Spectrum is presented in a detailed (Table 1) and summarised (Table 2) format on pages 12 and 13 of the Community Engagement Framework.
 Both tables outline a goal and a promise to the public for each level of influence.

 Community engagement roles